TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

         The language mapped to the ID of the site language.

     :typoscript:`locale`
-        ..  versionchanged:: 12.3
         The :typoscript:`locale` property in typoscript can be subdivided into more specific details using subkeys separated by a colon `:`.
         The subkeys `languageCode`, `countryCode`, and `full` allow access to the individual components of the :typoscript:`locale` value.
 For instance, a :typoscript:`locale` value of "en_US.UTF-8" can be broken down into "en", "US", and for the `full` subkey, "en-US".

         *   :typoscript:`languageCode`: this contains the two-letter
             language code (previously
             :typoscript:`siteLanguage:twoLetterIsoCode`)
         *   :typoscript:`countryCode`: contains the uppercase country code part of the locale
         *   :typoscript:`full`: contains the entire locale (also the default if no subkey is specified)

         The :typoscript:`locale` property represents the language, country, and character encoding settings for TYPO3.
 It is a composite value, such as